JOURNALIST | AUTHOR | PUBLISHER | PODCASTER

 About me.

 Nikesha Elise Williams is a two-time Emmy award winning producer, an award-winning author, and producer and host of the Black and Published podcast.
-A narrative strategist by day and journalist always, her work has appeared in The Washington Post, Essence, and Vox.
-Nikesha is a Kimbilio Fiction Fellow and a DeGroot Foundation Writer of Note grantee.
+A narrative strategist by day and journalist always, her writing has appeared in The Washington Post, The Bitter Southerner, Essence, and Vox.
+Nikesha’s work has been supported by the Kimbilio Fiction Fellowship, the DeGroot Foundation, and the Tin House Summer Workshop.
 A Chicago native, she lives in Florida with her family.

 Keep up with me.